axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/data-enrichment-add-contextual-data/reference-add-contextual-data-options/_index.md

 | Type:    | \<path-to-file\>.csv |
 | Default: |                      |

 *Description:* Specifies the path to the CSV file, for example, `/opt/syslog-ng/my-csv-database.csv`.
 The extension of the file must be `.csv`, and can include Windows-style (CRLF) or UNIX-style (LF) linebreaks.
-You can use absolute path, or relative to the {{% productparam "abbrev" %}} binary.
+You can use absolute path, or relative to the {{% param "product.abbrev" %}} binary.